-Nowadays, it’s important to understand the different types of stress that can impact your life, including digital stress.
-While technology is an incredible resource with countless benefits, it’s also impacted our lives in ways that can range from uncertain to overwhelming.
+It’s important to understand the different types of stress — including digital stress — that can impact your life.
+While technology is an incredible resource with countless benefits, it’s also impacted our lives in ways that can range from uncertainty to overwhelmedness.

 If you’ve been practicing yoga for any length of time, you already understand its relaxing benefits.
 But, if you’re feeling burnt out from digital stress, knowing how yoga can help you deal with it can shift your focus and improve your well-being.